HectorRicardo/simple-music-app/README.md

 # Services

-In a nutshell, a service is an app component that:
+A service is an app component that has two features:
-  - Is able to to perform work in the background without needing a UI activity to be visible.
+  - It's able to perform work in the background without needing a UI activity to be visible.
-  - Allows other contexts to bind to it (bind = connect to it) and receive commands (messages) from such contexts.
+  - It allows other contexts to bind to it (bind = connect to it) and to receive commands (messages) from such contexts.

+How do you interact with a service in your app?

-A service is an instance of the `Service` class.
-A service is a singleton: there can only be one instance of a given service class.
+First, you need to be aware that a service is an instance of a subclass that extends the abstract `Service` class, and that services are singletons.
+That is, given a `Service` concrete subclass, there can only exist one instance of such subclass.

+Just as with other app components (such as activities), Android is in charge of managing the lifecycle/lifetime of this singleton service instance.
+For this reason, you don't directly create, destroy, or handle a service instance yourself.
+Android handles that for you.

+  - Start the instance of a given `Service` subclass: this makes a service start to perform the background work it's supposed to perform.
+  - Bind a context to the instance of a given `Service` subclass: this causes the context to connect to the service so it's ready to start sending command to its.

+Android then checks if the service instance already exists.
+If not, it creates it, and then proceeds to start it or bind to it (depending on what you requested).
+The next time you send a start or bind request, Android uses the already-existing instance.

+If you

 From a context, you can *interact* with a service by doing any of the following:
   - Sending the start command to the service.